• Skip to primary navigation

 For one thing, they're pink!
 Well, the strawberry buttercream frosting is pink.
 But you see where I'm going with this.

-So I'm going to tell you all about this eggless brownie recipe, convince you to whip up a batch for your sweetheart (or yourself).
+So I'm going to tell you all about this strawberry chocolate brownie recipe, convince you to whip up a batch for your sweetheart (or yourself).
 And then I'll take you through how to make them, step by step.

 • These really are fudgy and gooey brownies.
 We're not using cocoa powder, but we are using melted chocolate.